jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 ### Other personnel and organization elements

-Other personnel and organization elements, such as `metadataProvider`, `associatedParty`, or `publisher`, can be defined in eml and have been included in Jornada Basin LTER EML documents.
+Other personnel and organization elements, such as \<metadataProvider\>, \<associatedParty\>, or \<publisher\>, can be defined in EML and have been included in Jornada Basin LTER data packages.
 There is no standardized policy for these yet, so when updating such packages, preserve these elements if possible.

-## `pubDate`
+## \<pubDate\>

 No JRN policy yet.

-## `abstract`
+## \<abstract\>

 A descriptive abstract of the data package, with enough context for a user to decide whether it is useful to them, should be included here.

 **Keep in mind that package abstracts are used in full-text searches**

-## `keywordSet`
+## \<keywordSet\>

-Multiple `keywordSet` elements can be defined.
-Optionally they may be labeled with the specific vocabulary they are identified from using the `keywordThesaurus` tag.
+Multiple \<keywordSet\> elements can be defined.
+Optionally they may be labeled with a specific vocabulary they are taken from using the \<keywordThesaurus\> tag.
 The Jornada Basin LTER uses these keyword thesauri:

 * [LTER Controlled Vocabulary](http://vocab.lternet.edu/vocab/vocab/index.php) - required to describe the subject matter of each data package
 * [Jornada specific thesauri](https://github.com/jornada-im/jrn_metadata_standards) - still in development
-* EML creators can also define keywords independent of these vocabularies (no `keywordThesaurus` tag.
+* EML creators can also define keywords independent of these vocabularies (no \<keywordThesaurus\> tag).

-## `intellectualRights`
+## \<intellectualRights\>

 The Jornada Basin LTER uses the CC-BY attribution license, appended with the LTER network's [suggested data access policy text](https://lternet.edu/data-access-policy/).
 There is a template in EMLassemblyline for this.

-## `coverage`
+## \<coverage\>

-A `coverage` element can be defined at multiple levels in the EML document: the dataset level (`/eml:eml/dataset/coverage`), data entity level (`eml:eml/dataset/[entity]/coverage`), within the methods (`eml:eml/dataset/methods/sampling/studyExtent/coverage)`, etc. Within each `coverage` element, three types of coverage are possible - `geographicCoverage`, `taxonomicCoverage`, and `temporalCoverage`.
+A \<coverage\> element can be defined at multiple levels in the EML document: for a \<dataset\> element (`/eml:eml/dataset/coverage`), for a data entity (`eml:eml/dataset/[entity]/coverage`), within a \<methods\> element (`eml:eml/dataset/methods/sampling/studyExtent/coverage`), etc. Within each \<coverage\> element, three types of coverage elements can be defined - \<geographicCoverage\>, \<taxonomicCoverage\>, and \<temporalCoverage\>.

-For now, at JRN LTER, we are focusing on providing adequate `coverage` metadata for the full dataset, not really at finer details.
-That is what is described below
+For now, at JRN LTER, we are focusing on providing adequate \<coverage\> metadata at the \<dataset\> element level, and there aren't known standards for elements below this level (???).
+This is described in the sections below.

-### `geographicCoverage`
+### \<geographicCoverage\>

 Coordinates for Jornada data packages are obfuscated (deliberately, due to security concerns) in most cases.
+How, and how much, to provide spatial data is a matter of debate at JRN LTER.
+The general practice is to provide one or more bounding boxes surrounding the research sites in a data package, but these bounding boxes should not be detailed enough to allow casual visitors to EDI to identify sensitive research sites or instrumentation.
+Some packages, however, already have finer details in the \<geographicCoverage\> elements.
+In these cases the person packaging the data should probably preserve this metadata, and has some discretion on how to proceed after consulting with PIs.
+The general guideline for this element is outlined below.

-At the `dataset` level define at least one bounding box that includes all research locations for all data entities in the package.
-When possible, multiple bounding boxes may be provided to describe multiple study or sampling areas (these may be associated with locational variables in a data entity if you are clever about it).
+For \<dataset\> elements, define at least one \<geographicCoverage\> element.
+This \<geographicCoverage\> element should contain at least one bounding box that encloses all research locations for all data entities in the package.
+When possible, multiple bounding boxes may be provided as additional \<geographicCoverage\> elements that describe other study or sampling areas (these may be associated with locational variables in a data entity if you are clever about it).
+The bounding boxes should be large enough to prevent casual users from identifying the sites (on the EDI map interface, for example).

-The `geographicDescription` attached to this bounding box should describe the location defined by the bounding boxes and include the text "Higher resolution spatial data for this data package can be obtained by contacting the Data Manager".
+Each \<geographicCoverage\> element should have a \<geographicDescription\> element associated that describes the location defined by the bounding boxes (or points, as the case may be) and include the text "Higher resolution spatial data for this data package can be obtained by contacting the Data Manager".

-### `taxonomicCoverage`
+### \<taxonomicCoverage\>

 No JRN policy yet.

-### `temporalCoverage`
+### \<temporalCoverage\>

 Provide the start and end date of the period over which the data were collected.
-At the `dataset` level this should include the data in all data entities (all .csv or other data files) that the EML document defines.
+For \<dataset\> elements this should include the data in all data entities (all .csv or other data files) that the EML document defines.

-## `maintenance`
+## \<maintenance\>

 1. Describe the data package as "completed" if data collection has ended.
 2. Describe the data package as "ongoing" if data collection continues.
 3. If "ongoing", add the frequency of data collection for the package (hourly, daily, bimonthly, etc.)

-## `methods`
+## \<methods\>

 This is a required element that should include a detailed description of how the data were collected or otherwise derived (field procedures, laboratory analysis, data synthesis and analysis).
 It should be concise but sufficient to reproduce the resulting data entity in the package.

-Many Jornada packages have `methods` elements that refer to ancillary procedures documents, QA/QC specifications, data reduction scripts, etc. Whenever possible these should be preserved and archived as additional entities in the data package (or at least a link to another repository should be provided).
+Many Jornada packages have \<methods\> elements that refer to ancillary procedures documents, QA/QC specifications, data reduction scripts, etc. Whenever possible these should be preserved and archived as additional data entities in the data package (or at least a link to another repository should be provided).

-If needed `methods` elements can be defined for individual data entities (/eml:eml/dataset/[entity]/methods).
-A heirarchy of additional elements, such as `instrument`, `sampling`, `methodStep`, `qualityControl`, can be also defined within each `methods` element.
+If needed \<methods\> elements can be defined for individual data entities (`/eml:eml/dataset/[entity]/methods`).
+A hierarchy of additional elements, such as \<instrument\>, \<sampling\>, \<methodStep\>, \<qualityControl\>, can be also defined within each \<methods\> element.
 The GCE Toolbox+ does some of this for us with Jornada met data.
 In general though, descriptive text with optional pointers to other methods documentation is usually adequate.

-## `project`
+## \<project\>

-Some Jornada data packages have this element, but it is not required and there are no standards for it (that I am aware of).
+Some Jornada data packages have this element, but it is not required and there are no standards for it (???that I am aware of).

 ## Data entities

 These define the actual data files in the package (.csv files, rasters, etc).
 There can be more than one in a package.

-Several possible elements are used to define individual data entities in a `dataset`.
-These include `dataTable`, `spatialRaster`, `spatialVector`, `storedProcedure`, `view`, and `otherEntitymay`.
-They must contain other elements that describe the data they contain (the EntityGroup tree).
-The most important of these, for us, is the `attributeList` that defines the variables in a `dataTable` entity, since most Jornada data is tabular.
+Several possible elements are used to define individual data entities within a \<dataset\>.
+These include \<dataTable\>, \<spatialRaster\>, \<spatialVector\>, \<storedProcedure\>, \<view\>, and \<otherEntity\>.
+Each of these must contain other elements that describe the data they contain (the EntityGroup tree).
+The most important of these, for us, is the \<attributeList\> that defines the variables in a \<dataTable\> entity, since most Jornada data is tabular.

-I'm not aware of any Jornada-specific metadata standards for data entities.
+There are not any Jornada-specific metadata standards for data entities (???) or the elements they contain (\<attributeList\>).
 Use EML best practices.

 # Information management, metadata, and EML resources